guille/sublime-kotlin/README.md

 This package contains a Sublime Text syntax for the [Kotlin](https://kotlinlang.org/) language.
 It is only available for versions of ST equal or newer to 4075.

 Its main aim is replacing an [older package](https://github.com/vkostyukov/kotlin-sublime-package) that had lackluster support for newer features and broke highlighting in many edge cases.
-If you liked the old one better for some reason

 >[!NOTE]
 > The other package sets a `source.Kotlin` scope.
 This one follows a more standard `source.kotlin`